 There are certain actions that would appear to cause great harm (or have the potential to do so) but do not appear to be invading anyone else’s property.
 We can cite littering, driving under the influence of alcohol or drugs, and shouting “fire” in a crowded space as examples.
 The victimless aspect of these acts, however, is caused by the fact that they take place on public property that is owned by no identifiable individual.
 In a libertarian world however, where all property is privately owned, the property owner would demand standards of conduct (i.e. through contract if you are, for example, paying to drive on a road) and breaches of these standards would then be invasions of the property that could be subject to legal sanction.
 Indeed, as we saw in part three, contract is a method of preventing and apportioning responsibility for aggression where there is a pre-existing relationship between the parties.

-Once again we will not attempt to justify here the basis of self-ownership and private property upon which legal regulation in a libertarian world rests; rather we will merely assume it to be true and examine its consequences for a legal order.
+Before we proceed onto discussing the elements of liability, we should reiterate that we will not attempt to justify here the basis of self-ownership and private property upon which legal regulation in a libertarian world rests; rather we will merely assume it to be true and examine its consequences for a legal order.

 Standard of Liability